TU Delft 180th Dies Natalis

-You are cordially invited to join our hybrid Dies Natalis celebration starting 14 January at 16.00.
+You are cordially invited to join our online Dies Natalis celebration starting 14 January at 16.00.

 With a dazzling programme, we will take you through the past, present and future of our extraordinary organisation.
 We will also guide you through the what, how and why of the energy transition.
 As TU Delft, we have a special responsibility to use our knowledge to make the world a better place.
 While knowledge is our gift to mankind, we cannot create impact on our own.
 We do it together, with our stakeholders and our Delft community.
 This is how our campus becomes the Home of Innovation, a dynamic place full of creativity and constantly evolving.
 Look forward with us to the rest of the year and to a future that will be shaped by new generations of Delft engineers.
 With our Dies Natalis celebration we also kick off 180 days of anniversary activities.

 While we want to surprise you with the programme, we can give you a sneak peak.
 Three special guests will receive honorary doctorates for their outstanding contributions to the energy transition:

 - Frans Timmermans – Executive Vice-President of the European Commission